samanthasiow/639-final-project/README.md

  [ ] Work out the math to determine how to combine the nucleotide arrays to get
      the same arrays for the 1-D case

+ [ ] Figure out the approximate specificity of the filter based on the fact
+     that we will have to threshold the matches to some level.
+Tweak.
+Rinse repeat.

 [ ] make a cool looking heat map for the locations of matches